Local park information

 lighting towers

-Alcohol, glass and sharp objects are not permitted at Embarkation Park on New Year’s Eve and bags will be checked.
-Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry and remove disruptive or offensive people.
+Glass and sharp objects are not permitted at Pirrama Park on New Year’s Eve.
+Site management reserves the right to refuse entry and remove disruptive, intoxicated or offensive people.

-Giba Park is a free, non-ticketed vantage point managed by the City of Sydney.
-Re-entry is not permitted, so if you are planning to celebrate at Giba Park, please bring everything you need and arrive early with friends and family.
+Observatory Hill Park is a free, non-ticketed vantage point managed by the City of Sydney.
+Re-entry is not permitted, so if you’re planning to celebrate at Observatory Hill Park, please bring everything you need and arrive early together with friends and family.

-The City of Sydney will use four car spaces on Point Street West and two car spaces on Mill Street from 6am on 30 December to 6pm on 1 January for equipment set up and removal.
+The City of Sydney will use 6 car spaces on Upper Fort Street from 6am, 29 December to 8am, 31 December, and 11 car spaces on Upper Fort Street from 4am, 1 January to 5pm, 2 January for equipment set up and removal.

 The site will include: